adee2210/currencyweb/README.md

 ```
 php bin/console server:run
 ```
-and then open your browser and put location to
+Open your browser and natigate to

 ```
 http://127.0.0.1:8000